-Rockford Public School District is committed to assisting students to pursue academic excellence using 21st Century technology tools that prepare them for college and careers in today’s global economy.
+The Rockford Public Schools District is committed to assisting students to pursue academic excellence using 21st Century technology tools that prepare them for college and careers in today’s global economy.
 New technology continues to change our world and provide positive educational benefits for classroom instruction.
-One of our primary District technology goals was implementing a successful 1:1 device to each student in Rockford Public school and ensure that each user’s interactions with technology contribute positively to the learning environment.
+One of our primary District technology goals was implementing a successful 1:1 device to each student in Rockford Public Schools and ensure that each user’s interactions with technology contribute positively to the learning environment.

 1:1 Device Initiative Vision Statement